shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 ### Evidence Format Enumeration and Plugin Registration

-Existing OE SDK implementation based on the DCAP library only supports generation of evidence in a single SGX ECDSA-p256 format, so there is no need for enumeration of supported evidence formats.
+The existing OE SDK implementation based on the DCAP library only supports generation of evidence in a single SGX ECDSA-p256 format, so there is no need for enumeration of supported evidence formats.
 As implemented in code file `enclave/sgx/attester.c`, a single attester plugin is created for the SGX ECDSA-p256 evidence format.
 - Note: in the current OE SDK implementation, the UUID for the ECDSA-p256 evidence format is still called `OE_SGX_PLUGIN_UUID`, which is the same as `OE_SGX_ECDSA_P256_PLUGIN_UUID`.

 ### Implementation of OE SDK API `oe_get_evidence()`

-The implementation of OE SDK API `oe_get_evidence()`, in code file `common/attest_plugin.c`, searches for an attester plugin that supports the requested evidence format, and invokes the `get_evidence()` entry point of the selected plugin.
+The current implementation of OE SDK API `oe_get_evidence()`, in code file `common/attest_plugin.c`, searches for an attester plugin that supports the requested evidence format, and invokes the `get_evidence()` entry point of the selected plugin.

 The SGX ECDSA-p256 attester plugin is implemented in code file `enclave/sgx/attester.c` and other relevant enclave-side and host-side code files, called enclave-side and host-side plugin libraries in this document.
 The enclave-side plugin library interacts with the host-side plugin library via OCALLs defined in interface definition file `common/sgx/sgx.edl`.
 For SGX ECDSA-p256 evidence generation, there are 2 OCALLs: